 Pumped any iron lately?
 If not, you may want to consider it.
-Resistance exercise is a great way to round out your aerobic workout and help you stay strong.
-I'll discuss the ins and outs of resistance exercise in this article and then suggest two basic training plans to get you started.
+Resistance exercise is a great way to round out an aerobic workout and help you stay strong.
+We'll discuss the ins and outs of resistance exercise in this article and then suggest two basic training plans to get you started.

 What is resistance exercise?

-Resistance exercise is any exercise where muscles contract against an external resistance with the objective of increasing strength, tone, mass, and/or muscular endurance.
-The resistance can come from dumbbells, weight machines, elastic tubing or bands, cinder blocks, cans of soup, your own body weight (for example, pushups), or any other object that forces your muscles to contract.
-Results occur when you train consistently over time.
+Resistance exercise is any exercise where muscles contract against an external resistance to increase strength, tone, mass, and/or muscular endurance.
+The resistance can come from dumbbells, weight machines, elastic tubing or bands, cinder blocks, cans of soup, your body weight (for example, pushups), or any other object that forces your muscles to contract.
+Results take time but are sure to come when you train consistently over time.

 There are several types or styles of resistance exercise.
-Power lifting (a weight-lifting competition in which participants compete in the squat, dead lift, and bench press), Olympic weight lifting (the type you see on TV where athletes lift the weight overhead), strength training (lifting weights to get stronger), and weight lifting (the sport of lifting heavy weight, typically fewer than six repetitions).
-Weight lifting should not be confused with "weight training," which is the general lifting that you do at the gym.
-I'll discuss the basic principles of all resistance exercise in this article.
+Powerlifting (a weight-lifting competition in which participants compete in the squat, deadlift, and bench press), Olympic weight lifting (the type you see on TV where athletes lift the weight overhead), strength training (lifting weights to get stronger), and weight lifting (the sport of lifting heavyweight, typically fewer than six repetitions).

 What is progressive overload?

 One of the fundamentals of resistance exercise is the principle of progressive overload.
-Progressive overload means that you increase the workload gradually over time as your muscles accommodate to the resistance with the objective of gaining strength and/or mass.
-For example, suppose that you've been lifting biceps curls for two weeks with 12 pounds, 10 repetitions, and then at week three, 12 pounds is easy and you can lift more.
-According to the principle of progressive overload, at this point, you would increase the weight if strength improvement is your goal.
+Progressive overload, as the term suggests, means that you increase the workload gradually over time as your muscles accommodate the resistance, with the objective of gaining strength and/or mass.
+For example, suppose that you've been doing biceps curls for two weeks with 12 pounds, 10 repetitions, and then at week three, 12 pounds is easy and you could lift more.
+According to the principle of progressive overload, at this point, you would increase your weight if strength improvement is your goal.
 Your strength will remain the same if you keep the weight the same.

 What is volitional fatigue?